 - Training to be ready

-- Deploying to meet needs – teams traveling to and serving in communities that are affected by disasters.
+- Deploying immediately following disasters – teams traveling to and serving in communities that are affected by disasters.

 - Churches can utilize the skills and training of Disaster Relief to meet smaller, less severe, ongoing needs in their community.
 For more information, check out Ready Church.

 The services provided below meet people in times of disaster and minister to their immediate needs while sharing the love of Jesus Christ.

 - Chainsaw teams – removal of fallen trees restricting access to homes and driveways

 - Emotional and spiritual support for victims and volunteers

 Rebuilding and repairing houses for home owners (see upcoming opportunities →)

 Each piece of Disaster Relief equipment is maintained and ready to go when a disaster strikes.